 InMail

 InMail is LinkedIn’s messaging feature, but with a twist.
 Unless you have a premium plan, you can only contact people with whom you are connected.
-Paid plans offer a limited number of InMail messages per month to contact people outside your network.
+Paid plans offer a limited number of InMail messages per month, between 30 and 150, to contact people outside your network.
 In this way, you can reach out to job candidates even if you are not connected with them.

 Sponsored messages are promotional or informational ads that are part of a marketing or hiring campaign.
 You can target these by profile information like position title, industry, or region.
 They don’t count for message credits in your InMail system but are paid for on a cost-per-send or cost-per-displayed basis.
 Learn more on LinkedIn.